The Music Teacher (short story)

 "The Music Teacher" is a short story by John Cheever which first appeared in The New Yorker on November 21, 1959.
 The work was included in the short fiction collection The Brigadier and the Golf Widow (1964), published by Harper and Row.

-The story is one Cheever's most anthologized works, and regarded as "a genuine masterpiece" of short fiction.
+The story is one of Cheever's most anthologized works and is regarded as "a genuine masterpiece" of short fiction.

 "The Music Teacher" is included in The Stories of John Cheever (1978).

 Plot

 The ten-year marriage of the Setons is slowly but inexorably unraveling.
 Seton (only his last name is used to identify him), provides a modest income for his wife Jessica and their three young daughters.

 Jessica is deeply discontented with her role as homemaker, and expresses it through neglecting to maintain good order and discipline among her children.
 Whenever Seton arrives home from work, Jessica regularly presents the family with burnt and unpalatable meals, distracted by other domestic responsibilities.
 Seton is dismayed and deeply troubled.
 The tender and loving person he had married seems to have vanished.
 He makes a number of overtures to rekindle their early romance, but his schemes fail.
 He suspects that Jessica is purposely trying to short-circuit any intimacy with him.
 The couple has ceased to entertain guests at their home, and are socially isolated.

 Seton invites his neighbor, Jack Thompson, to come over for a drink.
 When Jack arrives with his wife Lucy, he instantly notes the discord in the household.
 Jessica, laundry basket in hand, declines to join them.
 Seton accepts Jack's emphatic suggestion that he visit a certain Miss Deming for piano lessons.
 Miss Deming, Seton is assured, "will help."
 After procrastinating, the increasingly desperate Seton, calls Miss Deming and arranges a lesson.
 The voice on the telephone is not that of an alluring female, but the harsh voice of a crone.
 She instructs him to appear at her home the following evening.

 After waiting in her anteroom, Seton is ordered to present himself to Miss Deming: she is a short, elderly woman with graying hair.
 She instructs him to begin executing a scale on the piano.
 Seton's clumsiness earns him a sharp pencil rap on his knuckles.
 His ineptitude shames him, but Miss Deming ends the session with the command that he practice a finger drill at home and return next week.
 He pays the small fee and departs.